kaspanet/dnsseeder/README.md

 DNSSeeder exposes a list of known peers to any new peer joining the Kaspa network via the DNS protocol.

-When dnsseeder is started for the first time, it will connect to the kaspad node specified with the `-s` flag and listen for `addr` messages.
-These messages contain the IPs of all peers known by the node. dnsseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion. dnsseeder maintains a list of all known peers and periodically checks that they are online and available.
+When DNSSeeder is started for the first time, it will connect to the kaspad node specified with the `-s` flag and listen for `addr` messages.
+These messages contain the IPs of all peers known by the node.
+DNSSeeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion.
+DNSSeeder maintains a list of all known peers and periodically checks that they are online and available.
 The list is stored on disk in a json file, so on subsequent start ups the kaspad node specified with `-s` does not need to be online.

-When dnsseeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.
+When DNSSeeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.

 It is written in Go (golang).